nf-core/chipseq/docs/usage.md

 --gtf '[path to GTF file]'
 ```

-### `--allow_multi_align`
-Specifying `--allow_multi_align` will turn off the filtering of secondary alignments and unmapped reads from the BWA output file.
-Without this option, only primary alignments will be retained.

 ### `--saveReference`
 Supply this parameter to save any generated reference genome files to your results folder.
 These can then be used for future pipeline runs, reducing processing times.